luketudge/introduction-to-programming/software/README.md

 ## Alternatives

-If you have trouble installing Python or Anaconda, you can instead opt to write and run your Python programs entirely online.
+If you have trouble installing the software as described above, you can instead opt to write and run your Python programs entirely online.
 [Python Anywhere](https://www.pythonanywhere.com/) is a website that provides online storage for your Python programs, along with a helpful text editor, and the ability to run your programs in the browser.
 Sign up for a free account, log in, and visit the 'Files' tab to edit your programs or create new ones.

 ## Extras